- What is an Aisle?

 It also comes in different widths and lengths, which can be very helpful for ensuring you get the best results based on your needs.
 This tape is made with specific specs to help make it as durable as possible.
 Take a look at some of these features:

-- Low Profile - Even with the tapered edges, this tape maintains a very low profile.
+- Low Profile - This tape maintains a very low profile.
 This means it won't be a tripping hazard.
 It will also contribute to ensuring everything goes up and over it rather than through it.

 - Easy Glide - The tape is made to allow shoes and tires to pivot on top of it without pulling the tape up off the ground.
 Even a fully loaded high-low or forklift can turn its tires on this strong tape without damaging it.